esfand/printit/completeablefuture.md

 &lt;U&gt; CompletableFuture&lt;U&gt; applyToEither(CompletableFuture&lt;? extends T&gt; other, Function&lt;? super T,U&gt; fn)
 </pre>

 The extra <code>fn</code> function is invoked on the result of first future that completed.
 I am not really sure what's the purpose of such a specialized method, after all one could simply use: <code>fast.applyToEither(predictable).thenApply(fn)</code>.
-Since we are stuck with this API but we don't really need extra function application, I will simply use <a href="http://download.java.net/lambda/b88/docs/api/java/util/function/Function.html#identity()"><code>Function.identity()</code></a> placeholder:<br>
+Since we are stuck with this API but we don't really need extra function application, I will simply use <code>Function.identity()</code> placeholder:<br>
 <br>

 <pre class="brush: java">